ananace/Kunlaboro/Readme.md

 =========

 So I see you've stumbled upon this little project of mine.
 Kunlaboro, which is esperanto for 'cooperation', is a C++ Entity System designed around a heavily modified RDBMS.
+It's licensed under the MIT license to allow free use by whomever would want to use it.

 It is designed to have a close to cost-free message passing system for communication between components, as well as a way for components to store pointers to each other for direct access.